 The Board is responsible for floor coverings to bathrooms, shower rooms, WC, kitchens and the utility.
 All other floor coverings are the responsibility of the occupant.
-The Diocese will not undertake any flooring in basement areas regardless of their use.
+The diocese will not undertake any flooring in basement areas regardless of their use.
+If you decide to replace the carpet or change the flooring during your occupancy, you must first secure from the property team.
+On leaving the property you should not leave the property in a worse condition than when you took occupation.